-

 September to November sees the highest chance of rain but there’s still many sunshine hours to soak up and the weather turns the landscape lush and bursting with vegetation and tropical flowers.

-No vaccinations are recommended for Antigua & Barbuda but the country is regarded as having a risk of contracting the Zika virus.
+No routine vaccinations are required for travel to Antigua and Barbuda from the UK.
+There is a risk of mosquito borne illnesses such as Zika virus.
 However, please consult your GP at least four to six weeks prior to travel for current advice.

 The flight time from London to St John’s is around 9 hours.